Questions and Answers

 REFINANCING at your bank

 If conditions of the mortgage have not sufficiently changed, the discharge fee is not paid.
-All the other expenses are left the same, as they are registered through the lawyer.
+All the other expenses are left the same, as they are registered through the lawyer. â–˛

-In an advertisement about the cost of the lawyer’s service I found a price of $599, even though my friends tell me this kind of service is approximately $1,500.
+In an advertisement about the cost of the lawyer’s service I found a price of $900, even though my friends tell me this kind of service is approximately $1,500-2,000.
 Is the advertisement lying?

 Certainly not, nobody publishes a lie.
-This amount is paid for the services of the lawyer him/her self.
-The other, larger amount includes office expenses for documents’ preparation, copying and other administrative work, as well as payment of registration fee and title insurance, etc. As a result, the lawyer’s cheque is much larger.
+This amount is paid for the services of the lawyer him/herself.
+The other, larger amount includes office expenses for documents’ preparation, copying and other administrative work, as well as payment of registration fee and title insurance, etc. As a result, the lawyer’s cheque is much larger. ▲

 What is a Land Transfer Tax and what is the real cost of this tax for the buyer?